Key Staff

 Justina is passionate about community engagement and Parrott Creek’s work serving youth and their families.
 She loves reading, baking, and outdoor adventures with her family.

 Ameyalli joined Parrott Creek in 2021 as Cultural Ecologist.
 Ameyalli is a recent graduate of Oregon State University with degrees in Sustainability, Fisheries and Wildlife Science with a focus on Native American Ecology, Ethnic Studies with a focus on Native American Studies, and a minor in Spanish.
 She is Osage and Mazahua, and was raised in the Indigenous communities of Oregon.
-Her role focuses on Indigenous land management and ecology with our residential youth, as well as strengthening partnerships with local Native American communities and organizations.

 Shawna joined Parrott Creek in 2022 as our Housing Program Manager and brings an extensive background in recovery services.
 She became a Certified Alcohol and Drug Counselor in 2007 and began her career at DePaul Youth as a Treatment Assistant, where she worked with both male and female youth on navigating new recovery and building a network of healthy peers.
 Since then, Shawna served DHS involved women and children at Letty Owings over a period of 10 years, worked in outpatient addictions at Quest Center for Integrative Health with a focus on the LGBTQIA+ community, and managed a No Opiate Pain Management Program.
 Shawna brings an incredible background in the recovery community, as well as lived experience and 34 years of sobriety.
-She is passionate about gardening, kayaking, and playing with her puppy Kiah.
-She has two adult children, and her life quote is: “Stand in your truth, even if you are the only one standing.